 - Middle East Studies—Strong reading fluency and the ability to do academic as well as online research in Arabic essential.
 Strong background in Middle East politics and/or history is a huge plus.

-- South Asian Studies—Applicants should be comfortable with quantitative data manipulation as well as possess an interest in military issues.
+- South Asia Studies—Applicants should be comfortable with quantitative data manipulation as well as possess an interest in military issues.
 A strong background in international relations theory, political theory, or international political economy is essential.
 A strong mathematical background is a plus.
 Note: foreign language skills are not required.

 - China Studies (Asia Program)—Mandarin Chinese reading skills a huge plus.